Quantile Calibration#

 fig.show()

 Points closer to the diagonal indicate better calibration.
-The isotonic correction pulls the observed coverage towards the expected level, improving the reliability of uncertainty estimates.
+Isotonic regression learns a monotonic value mapping, while the conformalized calibrator applies asymmetric corrections.
+Compare both methods on a separate holdout period before selecting one for production.
 To measure calibration stability over longer time horizons, combine this with a Backtesting Quickstart.

 Next steps#